 Only the Best Buy Marmot Fordham ties the Jackson Glacier for comfort.
 Both are made of light and soft fabrics and insulated with down insulation - surely a recipe for comfort.

 The Glacier is a simple jacket.
 It has a basic pocket set and a brilliant hood.
-The double-digit pocket count in the Top Pick Canada Goose Expedition Parka is dizzying when compared to the Jackson Glacier.
+The double-digit pocket count in the Top Pick Canada Goose Expedition Parka is dizzying compared to the Jackson Glacier.